APACTestDrive/CloudNative_AppDev/DEMOscript.md

   ![](images/105.png)

-* Select **Code** from the navigation pane and highlight that you can switch between repositories by selecting the repo from the dropdown menu
+* Select **Code** from the navigation pane

+* Highlight that you can switch between repositories by selecting the repo from the dropdown menu

   ![](images/106.png)